 - Grounded in skillful (virtue, generosity, love) or unskillful (craving, aversion, delusion) habits of thinking, speaking, and doing

-The 4 Noble Truths and the Noble Eightfold Path are also classified as categories of experience, but deserve special attention since they form a framework of all the Buddha’s most essential teachings.
+The 4 Noble Truths and the Noble Eightfold Path form the framework of the Buddha’s most essential teachings.
 The 4 Noble Truths are:

 The Noble Eightfold Path:

 - Right View (Wisdom training): Beginning and culmination of ongoing practice; understanding the 4 Noble Truths, at first cognitively and, later, experientially.

 - Right Intentions (Wisdom training): Renunciation of ignorance, good will and harmlessness toward others